IPhone 16e: Design

-The iPhone 16e features an aluminium frame with a glass front and matte finished back glass featuring a ceramic protective coating.
+The iPhone 16e features an aluminium frame accompanied by a glass front and matte finished back glass featuring a ceramic protective coating.
 It also shares the same physical sizes and dimensions as the iPhone 13, iPhone 13 Pro and iPhone 14.

 The iPhone 16e is available in two colors: Black and White, reminiscent of the iPhone X, iPhone 3GS, iPhone 4 and iPhone 4s.